 Source:

 We built upon the historic elections dataset previously developed by the Ipsos Public Affairs team to enhance its scope and accuracy.
 More countries are included in the updated data set, as well as a standardized time scale over which the data was collected, and a higher number of independent variables.
 This project includes global elections in various contexts with a focus on free elections.
 The goal of the project is to create an improved database accompanied by a more thorough and accurate statistical model.
-Our hypothesis is that with greater scope of the data and a higher precision in the statistical model, we can enhance the accuracy of the election model and provide for a greater predictive capability of the Ipsos elections forecast.
+Our hypothesis is that with greater scope of the data and a higher precision of the statistical model, we can enhance the accuracy of the election model and provide for a greater predictive capability of the Ipsos elections forecast.

 Literature Review